How To Break Your Sugar Addiction in Four Days

 “I’m so self disciplined about other things—I work out, I have a successful career, I got a master’s degree, for crying out loud—why does sugar own me?”

-And the self-loathing keeps the cycle going, with the Shame driving the sugar bingeing underground.
+And the self-loathing keeps the cycle going, with the Shame driving the sugar binge habit underground.

 Break Your Sugar Addiction: My Sugar Bet

-Several years ago, my dear friend Matthew Flinders and I took on a one-year Sugar Bet.
+Years ago, my dear friend Matthew and I took on a one-year Sugar Bet.
 It was a vow of sugar celibacy.

 Before I tell you the outcome, I’ll share my ugly, humiliating moment–then later, I’ll share his.